-On April 23, 2007, we closed the EnergyQuest Acquisition.
-On July 25, 2007, we completed the Amvest Acquisition.
-On September 21, 2007, we closed the Newfield Acquisition.
-Please read "Cherokee Basin Acquisitions-Natural Gas Data" for information on our estimated net proved natural gas reserves attributable to our properties in the Cherokee Basin.
+On April 23, 2007, we closed the acquisition of certain oil and natural gas properties in the Cherokee Basin of Oklahoma and Kansas.
+Please read "EnergyQuest Acquisition-Natural Gas Data" for information on our estimated net proved natural gas reserves attributable to our properties in the Cherokee Basin.